Nathan Asiimwe: Hartlepool United (loan)

 On 19 September 2024, Asiimwe joined Hartlepool United on a short-term loan.
 On 21 September, Asiimwe started his first match for Hartlepool United, playing the first 60 minutes of a 1–0 home defeat to Dagenham & Redbridge.
 On 29 October, it was announced that Asiimwe would return to Charlton Athletic at the end of his short-term loan having made five appearances in total for Hartlepool.

 Walsall (loan)

 On 10 January 2025, Asiimwe joined League Two leaders Walsall on loan for the remainder of the season.

 AFC Wimbledon (loan)

 On 30 July 2025, Asiimwe joined AFC Wimbledon on a season-long loan from Charlton Athletic.

+Salford City (loan)

+On 1 September 2026, Asiimwe joined Salford City on a season-long loan.

 International career

 On 18 March 2024, Asiimwe earned his first call-up for the Uganda national team ahead of their friendlies with Comoros and Ghana.

+On 10 September 2026, Asiimwe was recalled back to the Uganda national team ahead of their 2027 Africa Cup of Nations qualification campaign against Tunisia and Libya as well as for two friendlies against DR Congo.

+On 24 September 2026, Asiimwe made his international debut starting - and playing the whole game - against Tunisia.